ngodinhloc/model-arena/PLANS.md

 ### Analytics page

-Minimal first version from persisted `results`: win count per model, average total score per model, experiments per category.
-(Backend adds a small `GET /api/analytics` aggregate endpoint.)
+Fetches `GET /api/analytics` (see §4a) and renders:
+- A leaderboard table: per-model battles, wins, win rate, avg score.
+- `CategoryWinnersChart` — wins by category.
+- `ScoreCardWinnersChart` — winner by score card.
+- `ScoreCardAvgChart` — average score per score card.
+- `JudgeAvgScoreChart` — average score given by judge.

+`CategoryWinnersChart` and `ScoreCardWinnersChart` share a common `GroupedWinnersChart` component under `src/components/charts/`.

 ---

-## 9. Key decisions
+## 10. Key decisions

 - **Redis key** — `experiment:{uuid}`; created by backend, appended to by agents (read-modify-write on the `messages` array), deleted by backend shortly after completion.
 Same lifecycle as the sample's `chat:{uuid}`.
 - **Event payload is self-contained** — every event carries configs + scoreCards + messages so agents never read the database.